 While day laborers can handle dirty and unpleasant tasks, such as moving dirt, sanding drywall, or demolishing walls, this arrangement is no excuse for hiring them to do dangerous tasks like removing asbestos or stripping lead-based paint.
 Just as with any other employer, you are subject to labor laws concerning health and safety.

-Day laborer centers are legal in the sense that they are vetted by vetted by municipalities.
-It is up to you to check on documentation of the workers.
+Day laborer centers are legal in the sense that they are vetted by municipalities.
+It is up to you to check on the documentation of the workers.
 The centers do not do this.

-- Currently, there is a website, Hire a Day Laborer, that plugs you into local resources.
-While the origins of this group are murky, a domain ownership search uncovers that it is owned by The National Day Laborer Organizing Network (NDLON), a reputable political action group based in Los Angeles.
+- Hire a Day Laborer plugs you into local resources.
+This site is owned and operated by The National Day Laborer Organizing Network (NDLON), a reputable political action group based in Los Angeles.

 - Find your local day laborer center by searching for "day laborer center [your town]" or "day worker center [your town]."
 Not every community will have one.
 Populous areas with large Hispanic populations stand a better chance of having one.